I'm not going to continue my "tradition" of blogging about my 28 achievements of my 28th year, because it's getting silly.

 So, moving on, what's going on now?

 Well, I have 10 projects on the needles, officially.
 I'm only working on a couple though.
 The one I want to mention is inspired by my haul at woolfest, and also by the Log Cabin blanket that Yarn Harlot is making.
 I'm using one of each rare breed yarn to make a square-pattern cushion. (a throw is beyond my patience and budget for this yarn!)
-Rare Breed Cushion The lightest one is Wensleydale, the darkest is Jacob, The dark grey is Herdwick and the light grey that's in progress is Swaledale.
+The lightest one is Wensleydale, the darkest is Jacob, The dark grey is Herdwick and the light grey that's in progress is Swaledale.
 Cool huh?

 I'm finding YH's explanation about the difference between "pick up" and "pick up and knit" to be invaluable, so it's here, if you're doing anything where you need to pick up stitches you should check it out (unless you already know the difference!)